-- 1. Can you do the job?
+- Can you do the job?

-- 2. Will you love the job?
+- Will you love the job?

 Geoff Bagg, CEO of Bagg Group, says these questions “address the three essential considerations when hiring: skills, drive, and fit.”
 But they’re not good questions to actually ask because “they don’t require the candidate to provide a genuine, thought-out response.”

-Let’s look at the three areas.
+Let’s look at these three questions seperately.

-Can you do the job? = Skills.
+Can you do the job?